-The first house most visitors see when they arrive at Historic Brattonsville is Hightower Hall
+Hightower Hall is the first house most visitors see when they travel to Historic Brattonsville.

 The History of Hightower Hall

-Unlike his father, but like his grandfather Colonel William Bratton, John S. Bratton Jr. was politically active.
-Prior to and during the war John served as Brattonsville’s postmaster, a position he assumed after the death of his brother Robert.
-He also assumed proprietorship of the Bratton Store.
-During the Civil War, John was a member of the South Carolina House of Representatives and the Soldier’s Board of Relief and served in the state militia.
+Unlike his father, but like his grandfather, Colonel William Bratton, John S. Bratton Jr. was politically active.
+Prior to the American Civil War, John, briefly served as Brattonsville’s postmaster after the death of his brother, Robert, in 1850 and postal services were discontinued at Brattonsville in 1852.
+Between 1848 and 1861, he served as an elections manager for voting held at Brattonsville.
+And, during the American Civil War, John was a member of the South Carolina House of Representatives, the Soldier’s Board of Relief, and served in the state militia.